 - up to six months (for a first offense), or

 - up to one year (for a second or subsequent offense).1

-The DMV can decide to suspend a license in one of two ways.
+The DMV can decide to suspend your license in one of two ways.
 The first is by:

-- finding that the driver lacks the skill to drive, and then
+- finding that you lack the skill to drive, and then

 The second way is by:

-- declaring the person to be a negligent operator, and
+- declaring you to be a negligent operator, and

-Drivers are declared a “negligent operator” if they accumulate a certain number of “points” on their driving record.
+You are declared a “negligent operator” if you accumulate a certain number of “points” on your driving record.

-A motorist will receive points on his DMV record for such things like:
+You will receive points on your DMV record for such things like: